Instructional Technology Coach

 Preferred Qualifications

-- Knowledge of instructional technology and learning management systems.
+3. Knowledge of learning management systems.

-- Excellent organizational skills.
+5. Excellent organizational skills.

-- Ability to work collaboratively.
+6. Ability to work collaboratively.

 Position Description

-As a member of the Center for Teaching & Learning, the Instructional Technology Coach will support faculty as they design and develop courses and learning content across multiple modalities and many subjects.
-With a goal to improve student success, the Instructional Technology Coach will help faculty apply effective teaching and course design strategies while using the learning management system and other instructional technology tools.
+As a member of the Center for Teaching & Learning, the Instructional Technology Coach will support faculty as they design and develop courses and learning content across multiple modalities and subjects.
+With a goal to improve student success, the Instructional Technology Coach will help faculty apply effective teaching and course design strategies while using the learning management system (LMS) and other instructional technology tools.

 Job Duties

-- Training.
-Develop customized training (face-to-face; just-in-time; online synchronous and asynchronous) to support faculty who may be either full-time or part-time and teaching diverse subjects in a variety of settings
+• Training.
+Develop customized training (face-to-face, just-in-time, online synchronous, and asynchronous) to support faculty who may be either full-time or part-time and teaching diverse subjects in a variety of settings.

-- Mentoring.
-Match faculty members with other instructors and staff who can provide additional support
+• Mentoring.
+Match faculty members with other instructors and staff who can provide additional support.

-- Course review.
-Collaborate with faculty and the Center Director to build a system of regular peer review and feedback that ensures delivery of effective, innovative, and accessible courses that respond to the diverse needs of community college students.
+• Course review.
+Collaborate with faculty and the Center director to build a system of regular peer review and feedback that ensures delivery of effective, innovative, and accessible courses that respond to the diverse needs of community college students.

-- Accessibility.
-Work with faculty and the Office of Disability Services to assure that learning content is accessible
+• Accessibility.
+Work with faculty and the Office of Disability Services to assure that learning content is accessible.

-- Maintain knowledge.
+• Maintain knowledge.
 Participate in regular professional development to stay abreast of learning theories, instructional design models, and emerging technologies that drive course improvement and student success.

-- LMS Administration.
-Assist the Center Director with routine administrative duties related to the LMS and various third-party providers of learning content and services
+• LMS Administration.
+Assist the Center director with routine administrative duties related to the LMS and various third-party providers of learning content and services.

-- Additional Duties as assigned.
+• Additional Duties as assigned.

 How to Apply